Mirian Maisuradze

-Miriani Maisuradze (born 7 December 1999) is a Georgian freestyle wrestler.
+Mirian Maisuradze (born 7 December 1999) is a Georgian freestyle wrestler.
 He won one of the bronze medals in the men's 92 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
 He also won one of the bronze medals in the men's 92 kg event at the 2022 European Wrestling Championships held in Budapest, Hungary.

 He won the gold medal in the men's 92 kg at the 2021 Dan Kolov & Nikola Petrov Tournament held in Plovdiv, Bulgaria.
 In 2022, he competed at the Yasar Dogu Tournament held in Istanbul, Turkey.
 He won the silver medal in his event at the Matteo Pellicone Ranking Series 2022 held in Rome, Italy.

 He won one of the bronze medals in the men's 92 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.